cybruGhost/THE-CUBE/README.md

 - **PC EXE** – for windows,mac,kali and ubuntu.

-All packaged, polished, and ready to use.
+All packaged, optmised, and ready to use.

 ---
 # SCREENSHOTS